-Organizations need to take the concept management being a potential threat seriously by:
+Organizations need to take the concept of management being a potential threat seriously by:

 - Developing and publishing a risk management program with authoritative guidance on risk management activities;

-- Distributing risk management activities across the 3LOD model for risk management to insulate risk decision against personal bias;
+- Distributing risk management activities across the 3LOD model for risk management to insulate risk decisions against personal bias;

 - Providing training for those in management roles to adequately support the organization’s risk management program; and